henryfok/Move-Planner-App/README.md

 ## Setup

+For security reasons, developer API keys for Google Street View and New York Times are not pushed.
+You will need to obtain your own keys and follow the instructions below.

 * Create a new .js file called config.js in the same directory as script.js
 * Add the following code to config.js, replacing with your respective API keys